 Strength is the major component of all movements and the foundation of all fitness.
-All fitness goals, specifically sports or performance start with the person’s strength and their ability to apply it.Due to the advanced content of this course, a four year degree in a health and fitness related field is highly recommended.
+All fitness goals, specifically sports or performance start with the person’s strength and their ability to apply it.Due to the advanced content of this course, a four year degree in a health and fitness related field and/or a personal trainer certification is highly recommended.

 Here is what the Strength Training course include: